 Following this program can be intimidating if you don’t know where to start to find great options.
 I’ve found that Costco is a wonderful source for Whole30 foods.
 They actually have an impressive selection of Whole30 compliant foods and of course their prices are hard to beat!

-And if you don’t have a Costco nearby, you can also check out our popular blog posts for Trader Joe’s Whole30 Shopping List and Whole30 Whole Foods Shopping List and Guide for Whole30 compliant foods.
+And if you don’t have a Costco nearby, you can also check out our popular blog posts for Trader Joe’s Whole30 Shopping List and Whole30 Whole Foods Shopping List and Guide, and Whole30 Foods at Target for Whole30 compliant foods.

 What Exactly is Whole30?